dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 ^^^^^^^^^^^^^^^^

-After all of the use cases in a group have finished running, the output that was generated is compared to the "truth" data to determine if any of the output was changed.
+After all of the use cases in a group have finished running, the output that was generated is compared to the truth data to determine if any of the output was changed.
 The truth data for each use case group is stored in a Docker data volume on DockerHub.
-The **diff_util.py** script (found in metplus/util) is run to compare all of the output files in different ways depending on the file type.
+The **diff_util.py** script (found in **metplus/util**) is run to compare all of the output files in different ways depending on the file type.

 The logic in this script could be improved to provide more robust testing.